MicrosoftDocs/winui-api/microsoft.ui.composition.interactions/visualinteractionsource_positionxchainingmode.md

 ---

 <!-- Property syntax
 public Windows.UI.Composition.Interactions.InteractionChainingMode PositionXChainingMode { get; set; }
 -->

 # Microsoft.UI.Composition.Interactions.VisualInteractionSource.PositionXChainingMode

 ## -description

 The PositionXChainingMode property defines the chaining behavior for an InteractionSource in the X direction.
-There are three types of [InteractionChainingMode](interactionchainingmode.md) s:
+There are three [InteractionChainingMode](interactionchainingmode.md) types:

-    **Auto**
+- **Auto**
-  ,
-    **Always**
+- **Always**
-  ,
-    **Never**
+- **Never**
-  .

 When chaining in the X direction is enabled, input will flow to the nearest ancestor's [VisualInteractionSource](visualinteractionsource.md) whenever the interaction (such as panning) would otherwise take [InteractionTracker](interactiontracker.md) ’s position past its minimum or maximum X position.

 ## -property-value

 Chaining mode for the X-axis.

 ## -remarks

 ## -examples

 ```csharp

 void SetupInteractionSource(ContainerVisual container, InteractionTracker tracker)